ricsanfre/pi-cluster/docs/_docs/monitoring.md

 title: Monitoring (Prometheus)
 permalink: /docs/prometheus/
 redirect_from: /docs/monitoring.md
+description: How to deploy kuberentes cluster monitoring solution based on Prometheus.
+Installation based on Prometheus Operator using kube-prometheus-stack project.
+last_modified_at: "25-02-2022"
 ---

 Prometheus stack installation for kubernetes using Prometheus Operator can be streamlined using [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project maintaned by the community.